Obama makes biggest gun-control push in decades

 With gun ownership rights enshrined in the Second Amendment of the U.S. Constitution, gun restrictions have long been a divisive - and risky - issue in American politics.

-But polls show public sentiment shifted in favour of tighter gun control fuelled by outrage after Newtown, and Obama hopes to take advantage while there is a mood for action in Washington.
+But polls show public sentiment shifted in favor of tighter gun control fueled by outrage after Newtown, and Obama hopes to take advantage while there is a mood for action in Washington.
 The pattern after shooting tragedies is that memories of the events soon fade, making it hard to sustain a push for policy changes.

 Obama acknowledged the political challenges but made clear he is prepared to take on the NRA, despite its support among Republicans and significant backing among Democrats.